65440-2023/mario-hardness-gadgets/README.md

 > by MIT Hardness Group, Hayashi Ani, Erik D. Demaine, Holden Hall, and Matias Korman\
 > in *Proceedings of the 12th International Conference on Fun with Algorithms* ([FUN 2024](https://sites.google.com/unipi.it/fun2024))

+In addition, this respository features our New Super Mario Bros.
+Wii counter machine, showing RE-completeness of a constant size level in that game, as featured in our paper:
+> "You Can’t Solve These Super Mario Bros.
+Levels: ndecidable Mario Games"\
+> by MIT Hardness Group, Hayashi Ani, Erik D. Demaine, Holden Hall, Ricardo Ruiz, and Naveen Venkat\
+> in *Proceedings of the 12th International Conference on Fun with Algorithms* ([FUN 2024](https://sites.google.com/unipi.it/fun2024))

 ## IPS Patches

 For Super Mario Bros.
 3, Super Mario Land 2, and Super Mario World, we provide IPS files which can be patched to an unmodified ROM using a utility like [Floating IPS](https://www.romhacking.net/utilities/1040/).

 ## New Super Mario Bros.
 Wii

-This is a level file which can be added to a complete New Super Mario Bros.
+These are level files which can be added to a complete New Super Mario Bros.
 Wii filestructure to create a playable ROM.